-- The final grade awarded at the end of the bachelor's or master's programme is calculated as a credit-related weighted average of all graded study results.
-The average grade is calculated precisely, the result is rounded up to two decimal places. - If external credits are included in the calculation, the composition of the overall grade shall be determined by the Director of Studies. - Graded requirements completed during a master's programme are credited towards the overall grade for the master's degree.
+- In the single-subject degree course, the final grade awarded at the end of the bachelor's or master's programme is calculated as a credit-related weighted average of all graded study results.
+The grades of failed academic achievements are incorporated into the average grade unless they were passed when retried.
+Should the academic achievement graded as inadequate have been passed at a later time, then only the passed grade is incorporated into the average grade.
+The average grade is calculated precisely, the result is rounded up to two decimal places. - 1a In the major degree course, the final grade of the bachelor's programme is calculated as a credit-related weighted average of the major subject grade and the minor subject grade.
+The grade of the major subject is calculated analogue to the calculation of the final grade in the single-subject degree course (Paragraph 1).
+The grade of the minor subject is calculated by the offering faculty according to its regulations. - If external credits are included in the calculation, the composition of the overall grade shall be determined by the Director of Studies. - Graded requirements completed during a master's programme are credited towards the overall grade for the master's degree.
 Academic achievements from the preparatory stage of the master's programme (admission requirements for a master's programme) are not taken into account when calculating the overall grade.